dstmrk/kanso/README.md

    - Provide your spreadsheet URL (e.g., `https://docs.google.com/spreadsheets/d/...`)
    - Click "Save & Test Configuration" to validate

-**Your credentials are stored securely in encrypted user storage** - no files or environment variables needed!
+Your credentials are stored securely in your browser's encrypted storage.

 After onboarding, your dashboard loads with skeleton placeholders while data is fetched from Google Sheets.